-This month marks the start of summer fun, so grab your yukata and get ready for dance parades, beer festivals and tea ceremonies galore.
-Here’s a round-up of the best June 2023 events in Japan.
+This month marks the start of summer fun, so grab your yukata and get ready for dance parades, processions, and rice festivals galore.
+Here’s a round-up of the best June events in Japan.

-Whether you’re after incredible dance performances or chilled-out tea sessions, there’s something for everyone this month in Japan.
-Every prefecture has their own summer traditions and new celebrations—all great to experience and unlikely to be similar to anything else you’ve seen.
+Whether you’re after dance performances or mud competitions, there’s something for everyone this month in Japan.
+Every prefecture has its own summer traditions and celebrations — all great to experience and unlikely to be similar to anything else you’ve seen.

 Kansai events